zuzk/suzpack/README.md

 -Biome colormaps that change the environment colors subtly leading to a more immersive playing experience.

--Mod blinking animations and smaller eyes.
+-Mob blinking animations and smaller eyes.
 This really breathes life into your game and the creatures living in it.

 -Removed pumpkin blur and "java edition" text.